Afats/shell-compiler/README.md

 # Shell program

-A Perl prgram that takes in shell scripts and outputs Perl.
+A Perl program that takes in shell scripts and outputs Perl.
 Uni stuff.